dmmiller612/sparktorch/README.md

 # Setup features
 vector_assembler = VectorAssembler(inputCols=df.columns[1:785], outputCol='features')

-# Create a SparkTorch Model with barrier execution and torch server.
+# Create a SparkTorch Model with torch distributed.
+Barrier execution is on by default for this mode.
-# Mode is set to async
 spark_model = SparkTorch(
     inputCol='features',
     labelCol='_c0',